-- a.
-Appointment and dismissal of the President & Chief Executive Officer, Directors, Audit & Supervisory Board Members, and Executive Officers - b.
+a.
+Appointment and dismissal of the President & Chief Executive Officer, Directors, Audit & Supervisory Board Members, and Executive Officers b.
 Criteria for the appointment and policy for the dismissal of the President & Chief Executive Officer, Directors, Audit & Supervisory Board Members, and Executive Officers

 Also, the Nomination Committee deliberates on a succession plan for the President & Chief Executive Officer and appropriately supervises the implementation of the succession plan in order to develop successor candidates systematically.
+The Company also identifies the skills required of Directors and Audit & Supervisory Board Members and uses them as a reference for deliberations on the appointment and dismissal of the President & Chief Executive Officer, Directors, Audit & Supervisory Board Members, and Executive Officers.